 - She has not had contact with her loved ones

-According to reports, it was on September 2 when the Culpeper Police Department executed a welfare check on Emily Benjamin.
-Who called for that check and why they believed it was necessary remains unclear, but it was stated that the authorities were able to get into contact with the 34-year-old.
-During that conversation, Emily reportedly told police that she was just fine, but was on a road trip out of town.
-Police claim she said she would be returning home in two weeks, but it was not shared if she was alone or in the company of others.
+On September 2, 2022, the Culpeper Police Department executed a welfare check on Emily Benjamin.
+Who called for that check and why they believed it was necessary remains unclear, but it was stated that the authorities could contact the 34-year-old.
+During that conversation, Emily reportedly told police that she was just fine but was on a road trip out of town.
+Police claim she said she would return home in two weeks, but it was not shared if she was alone or in the company of others.
 However, Emily has not yet made it back to her residence.

 At the time of her disappearance, Emily Benjamin stood 5 feet 4 inches tall and weighed 220 pounds.
 She has brown hair, brown eyes, and sometimes wears glasses.
 Emily has a birthmark on her left leg.